pan-xiang/pan-xiang.github.io/_pages/about.md

   - /about.html
 ---

-I will continue my research in the [Human-Robot Interaction Lab](https://www.robot.soc.i.kyoto-u.ac.jp/en/) as a postdoctoral researcher starting in February 2026, collaborating with Prof. [Takayuki Kanda](https://scholar.google.com/citations?hl=en&user=BL9EACgAAAAJ).
+I will continue my research as a postdoctoral researcher in the [Human-Robot Interaction Lab](https://www.robot.soc.i.kyoto-u.ac.jp/en/) at Kyoto University starting in February 2026, in collaboration with Prof. [Takayuki Kanda](https://scholar.google.com/citations?hl=en&user=BL9EACgAAAAJ).
 My research focuses on human-robot interaction and embodied AI, with an emphasis on designing expressive manipulation to improve the transparency and naturalness of robot actions in human-shared environments.

 # Selected Publications